ferdinandgit/CamFitzpatrick/README.md

 This project determine your phototype with the help of a macro camera.

 ## Features
-- Camera Calibration with Pantone SkinTone Guide.
+- Camera Calibration with references colors samples.
 - Phototye estimation with Fitzpatrick Scale.

 ## Tech